 Claims

-The Contractor shall notify the Consultant or the Region of any claim or dispute in writing within 5 Working Days after the commencement of the work giving rise to the claim or dispute in accordance with GC 8 – Claims and Disputes.
+The Contractor shall notify the Consultant or the Region of any claim or dispute , including claim for abnormal inclement weather days, in writing within 5 Working Days after the commencement of the work giving rise to the claim or dispute in accordance with GC 8 – Claims and Disputes.
 Refer to GC 8 for additional requirements.

 Notice of a claim or dispute shall include, at a minimum: